aaronalbright/ibis-gis/README.md

 - `options <Object>`
   - `options.name <String>`: Optionally get data for specific storm by name if it exists.
 Case insensitive.
   - `options.basin <String>`: Specify basin feed.
-Possible values: `at, ep, cp` for Atlantic,  Eastern Pacific or Centeral Pacific, respectively.
+Possible values: `at, ep, cp` for Atlantic,  Eastern Pacific or Central Pacific, respectively.
 (Optional, default `'at'`)
   - `options.exampleData <Boolean>`: Fetch data from the example RSS feed for testing.
 (Optional, default `false`)

 If no options are passed, it will fetch all active storms in the Atlantic basin.